 |

-director.
 Judith and her husband, writer-educator-artist Christopher Eaton, live with their rescued cats in a vintage Chicago bungalow off Devon Avenue, the most ethnically diverse street in the U.S. Fittingly, they count ethnic cooking, travel, and antiques among their pleasures. |

 |